oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 When you receive a code review request, please try to do the review as soon as possible!
 Otherwise, the submitter will be blocked.

+## Figuring out which PRs need your attention

+Please replace {{USERNAME}} with your GitHub username at the end of this URL: https://github.com/oppia/oppia/pulls/assigned/{{USERNAME}}.

+Clicking on the resulting URL will take you to a list of PRs that are assigned to you.

 ## When you first receive a review request

   1. When you get an email saying a pull request has been assigned to you for review, click on the link to open it in GitHub.